Linna, Ida-Viru County

 Linna is a village in Jõhvi Parish, Ida-Viru County in northeastern Estonia.
 It is located just east of the town of Jõhvi, around the Tallinn–Narva railway, and is bordered by the Tallinn–Narva road (E20) to the north.
-As of 2011 Census, the settlement's population was 28.
+As of the 2011 census, the settlement's population was 28.

 There's a concrete factory of Betoonimeister located in Linna village.